 - At the twenty-week mark, your doctor will begin measuring “fundal height” at each of your pregnancy-related visits.
 Fundal height is defined as the distance from the very top of your uterus to your pubic bone and should correlate with your week of pregnancy, with growth occurring at about a centimeter per week.
 Fundal heights that are either higher or lower than expected will result in additional testing as it can be an indication of a range of issues including gestational diabetes, a breech baby, or growth problems.

-Week 20 To-Do List and Reminders
+Week 20 To-Do List and Reminders at 20 Weeks Pregnant

 - Schedule your twenty-four-week prenatal visit